Fence Installation Permits in

 Standard Ordinances & Processing Time

-While local rules in Mobile County may vary slightly from municipality to municipality, standard US zoning dictates that: Standard US zoning caps residential backyard fences at 6 feet high and front yard fences at 4 feet for visibility, intersection safety, and utility access.
+Key code points for a Fence Installation in Mobile County: Standard US zoning caps residential backyard fences at 6 feet high and front yard fences at 4 feet for visibility, intersection safety, and utility access.

 Frequently Asked Questions